+- Fan plus Auto roast :

+Rack with meat on it on shelf level 1

+- Microwave + Fan plus

+→ /

+Microwave + Auto roast

+○:

-- Fan plus A / Auto roast :: Rack with meat on it on shelf level 1
+Rack or glass tray with meat on it on shelf level 1

 Browning

 Browning only occurs towards the end of the roasting time.
 Remove the lid about halfway through the roasting time if a more intensive browning result is desired.